jschicht/PowerMft/readme.txt

 	/ADMinLength is for Attribute Minimum length/size in attribute definitions in $AttrDef.
 (8 bytes) /ADMaxLength is for Attribute Maximum length/size in attribute definitions in $AttrDef.
 (8 bytes)

+Variables for $OBJECT_ID:
+	/OIVariable can be some combination of variables from the $OBJECT_ID:
+	/OIGUIDObjectID is the GUID Object ID in $OBJECT_ID.
+(16 bytes excluding formatting) /OIGUIDBirthVolumeID is the GUID Birth Volume ID in $OBJECT_ID.
+(16 bytes excluding formatting) /OIGUIDBirthObjectID is the GUID Birth Object ID in $OBJECT_ID.
+(16 bytes excluding formatting) /OIGUIDBirthDomainID is the GUID Birth Domain ID in $OBJECT_ID.
+(16 bytes excluding formatting)

 Although the tool supports a large amount of fields to be modified, it does not mean it will work after the modification.
 You may for instance set invalid value that the system automatically detects and fixes (usually deletes the file).

 Bear in mind this is an experimental tool and there is a high chance you mess up the target volume and loose data on it.
 I take no responsibility for any damage done with this tool.
 Consider it as for educational purposes.
 That said, from the limited testing done so far, it seems any corruption is limited to the target file/folder only and at worst chkdsk will remove the corrupted file/folder.